joseOlivares/equis-game2/README.md

 # equis-game2 (TicTacToeOlivares)

-This is a new version of my tic tac toe game, developed with angular and uikit 3.
+New version of my tic tac toe game version (using angular, socketIO and UIkit 3)

 # Developer